-Join Michael Lehman for an in-depth discussion in this video Solution: Verifying Azure connectivity, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Solution: Verifying Azure connectivity, part of Building Windows Phone 8 Apps with Azure.

 …Alright, so here's my solution to…the Windows Azure Mobile Services coding challenge.…We're going to make sure that we're connected to Windows Azure…before we allow the rest of the app to run.…And if we can't get connected, we're going to disable the functions of the app.…So that the user has to restart the app and try connecting to Azure again.…So we'll begin by going to App.xml.cs And creating a…flag that we can use to test Azure availability, public static…bool as your available.
 Then we'll set it to true.…